nuuuwan/news_lk3_data/README.md

 *2024-01-26 17:20:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/WPL-2024-UP-Warriorz-names-Chamari-as-replacement-for-Lauren/108-275788) · `en`

 Jan.
-26 (SS) - Bell, who was signed by Warriorz in the inaugural WPL auction for her base price of Rs 30 lakh, has withdrawn from the upcoming edition.
+26 (SS) - English fast bowler Lauren Bell has opted out of the upcoming Women's Premier League (WPL) season, prompting UP Warriorz to announce Sri Lanka's Chamari Athapaththu as her replacement.

-UP Warriorz has named Sri Lanka’s Chamari Athapaththu as replacement for England’s Lauren Bell, ahead of the Women’s Premier League (WPL) season next month.
+Athapaththu, a formidable force in the cricketing world known for her powerful hitting, will be joining the team for her base price of Rs 30 lakh, according to a statement from the WPL.

-Fast bowler Bell, who was signed by Warriorz in the inaugural WPL auction for her base price of Rs 30 lakh, has withdrawn from the upcoming edition.
+Bell, who was signed by Warriorz in the inaugural WPL auction for her base price of Rs 30 lakh, has withdrawn from the upcoming edition.

 Athapaththu is among the most powerful hitters in the game and the Lankan captain is also one of the most experienced players, having featured in over 120 T20Is.
 Known for her attacking batting, the 33-year-old is the only Lankan woman to have scored a century in T20Is.